vokimon/apunts/computers/godot.md

 ```
 `await` returns to the caller, the corutine is remumed once the signal is emited

+Note: `yield` is Godot 3.x.
+Deprecated in Godot 4.x

+Doubt: how to map yield functionality to await?

 La funcion `yield()` (sin parametros) en cambio permite al llamador de la corutina
 controlar cuando continua ejecutandose.